ballistaGroup/avro-on-fhir/README.md

 The majority of the development that needs to occur is in the [json-to-avro-schema][json-to-avro-schema] tool.
-Once it is capable of correctly transpiling the JSON schema to AVRO schema, we just need to publish the resulting `jar`.
+Once it is capable of correctly transpiling the JSON schema to AVRO schema, we just need to add a CI action to build and publish the resulting `jar` and `fhir.avsc` file.

 <!-- References -->
 [fhir-spec]: http://hl7.org/fhir/index.html